AColocho/us-states/README.md

     "time_zone": ["Eastern Standard Time","GMT-5"],
     "region":"South Atlantic"}
 ```
-**Keep in mind** Some states contain more than one time zone depending which town you are located.
+**Keep in mind** Some states contain more than one time zone depending on which town you are located in.
 At the moment, the info only contains the major one.

 You can pull all the available states by passing the function "all".